jeremysb1/NASA-MC/README.md

 # NASA Mission Control Project

 The purpose of this project was to expand my skills with Node, MongoDB, and the Model-View-Controller software design pattern.

-This application allows users to schedule launch missions, delete missions, and view upcoming and past missions with NASA and SpaceX.
+This CRUD-based app allows users to schedule launch missions, delete missions, and view upcoming and past missions with NASA and SpaceX.

 I built this application in the following steps: